Privacy Policy

 Regulators, courts, law enforcement and other authorities Entities that may require the disclosure of processing activities in certain circumstances, such as the FIAU, the MFSA and the executive police.

-We do not allow our Processors to use your Personal Data for their own purposes and only permit them to process your Personal Data for specified purposes and in accordance with our instructions.
+We require all third parties with whom we share personal data to respect the security of such personal data and to treat it in accordance with the law.
+We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our documented instructions.

-Generally, we do not transfer your Personal Data to persons or entities outside the EU and the European Economic Area (the "EEA").
+Generally, we do not transfer your personal data to persons or entities outside the EU and the European Economic Area (the "EEA").
 However, should this become necessary:

 • for the performance of contractual or pre-contractual obligations between you and us;

-• for the purpose of IT software support / security;
+• for the purpose of IT software support/security;

 • for adherence with our legal and/ or regulatory obligations;